 An effective logo is distinctive, appropriate, practical, graphic, simple in form and conveys an intended message.
 In its simplest form, a logo is there to identify but to do this effectively it must follow the basic principles of logo design:

+- A logo must be appropriate.
 How you position the logo should be appropriate for its intended purpose.
-For a more detailed explanation see What makes a good logo?
+For a more detailed explanation see: What makes a good logo?

 02. Establish your own design process